-Reposting photos on Instagram is one of those activities that have been going on for a long time, but isn’t really happening as it should.
-Many brands and community accounts get it wrong.
+Reposting photos on Instagram is one of those activities that have been going on for a long time but isn’t really happening as it should.
+As a result, many brands and community accounts get it wrong.
 So without further ado, this is how you should repost on Instagram correctly!

 Why repost Instagram photos onto your own account?